Mechanical Engineering Program

 The flexible technical electives credits are broken down into two categories:

-- Two courses (totaling at least 6 credit hours) must be 300-level or higher in mechanical engineering.
+- Two courses (totaling at least 6 credit hours) on 300-level or higher in mechanical engineering.
 One of the two courses must be 400-level or higher.

 Up to 3 credits of courses taken from other engineering or science departments of SJTU may be counted in this category but must be 300-level or higher.
 These courses must be approved by the ME Program Advisor.
 The JI Undergraduate Education Office keeps a list of pre-approved courses.